-Intake filters are positioned at the air intake to filter contaminates out of atmospheric air before it enters the compressor.
-These filters are usually rated to capture course particulates such as dust and pollen.
-Intake filters generally remove dry particulate only.
+Intake filters are a type of particulate filter positioned at the air intake to filter contaminants out of atmospheric air before it enters the compressor.
+These filters are usually rated to capture coarse particulates such as dust and pollen.
+An intake filter generally removes dry particulates only.

-Inline filters are positioned after the compressor to provide additional filtration for already compressed air.
-A standard particulate inline filter will remove dry particulate down to 1 micron in size.
+Inline filters (air line filters) are positioned after the compressor to provide additional filtration for already compressed air.
+A standard inline particulate filter will remove dry particulate down to 1 micron in size.
 However, they will not remove oil mists.
-Oil-lubricated air compressors (such as rotary screw air compressors) will need an inline filter rated for both particulate and oil, such as a coalescing filter.
-Inline filters may be placed directly after the air compressor, finer filters should be placed after the compressed air dryers or immediately before the end application.
+Oil-lubricated air compressors (such as rotary screw air compressors) will need an inline filter rated for both particulate and oil, such as a coalescing air filter.
+Inline filters may be placed directly after the air compressor; finer filters should be placed after the compressed air dryers or immediately before the end application.

-Oil filters are used to remove particulate from liquid oil in oil-lubricated air compressors (such as rotary screw air compressors) oil contamination as expressed previously can reduce the life of the air compressor.
+Oil filters are used to remove particulate from liquid oil in oil-lubricated air compressors (such as rotary screw air compressors).
+An oil filter is needed to extend the life of the compressor oil and ensure adequate lubrication.

 Dry Particulate Filters

 Dry particulate filters remove dry particulate from the airstream.
 They may be compressor intake filters or inline compressor filters (air line filters).
 Dirt particles are trapped by the filter media through direct interception, inertial impact or diffusion.
 Large particles are directly blocked by the fibers in the filter media.
 Smaller particles are intercepted as they move erratically through the media via Brownian motion (diffusion).
 These particles are held in the media through electrostatic attraction.